-Homework is an integral part of learning and academic achievement for the elementary student.
+Homework is an integral part of learning and academic achievement.
 Assignments will reinforce daily classroom activities.
 Anticipated completion time will vary according to the capabilities of each student.
 When your child is absent and needs homework assignments, please contact the school office in the morning.
 The make-up work will be assigned and ready to pick up at the end of the school day.